teokem/project-work-2021-omvazque/README.md

+The purpose of this GitHub repository is to host the required files to run a Jupyter notebook.

 ## What you will find in this GitHub repository

 In this respostory you will find the file, environment.yml, which sets the enviroment needed to run a Jupyter notebook